FAMILY VISA LAWYERS IN GARDEN CITY

 - Family first preference (F1): A U.S citizen may sponsor a son or daughter who is not married

 - Family second preference (F2): An LPR may sponsor a spouse, minor child, or a son or daughter who is unmarried (over the age of 21)

 - Family third preference (F3): A U.S. citizen may sponsor a married son or daughter, also including their spouses and minor children

 - Family fourth preference (F4): A U.S. citizen (21 years old or older) may sponsor a brother or sister, also including their spouses and minor children

 Unfortunately, at this time, the government does not permit U.S. citizens or LPRs to sponsor grandparents, in-laws, uncles, aunts, or cousins.

 Take Your First Step toward Obtaining a Family Visa

 If you are a U.S. citizen or an LPR and have a relative who has a qualifying relationship, Lewter Law can help you obtain a family-based visa.
-Prior to beginning the application process, be sure you start right by contacting our Queens family visa lawyers for a consultation.
+Prior to beginning the application process, be sure you start right by contacting our Garden City family visa lawyers for a consultation.